What is Tax Code 1257L?

 What Exactly Does Tax Number 1257L Stand For?

 Personal allowances are what UK taxpayers can get tax-free.
-For the 2021/22 fiscal year, the personal allowance has been increased to £ 12,570.
+For the 2023/24 fiscal year, the personal allowance has been increased to £ 12,570.
 HMRC has sent a personal check for £ 12,570 to tax identification number 1257L.
 The exception is the last resulting number 1257.
 The letter L is added if you are entitled to regular personal leave.
 This results in tax number 1257L.
+In other words:

 So with tax identification number 1257L, you can earn £ 12,570 before tax.